 In 2018 we contributed text and images for Wetherspoon's refurbishment of their Obediah Brooke pub on Bradford Road, Cleckheaton.
 See Wetherspoon's website about the pub or visit, to see a fantastic array of photos and information.

-Our next project around industrial heritage is to install an information board on Horncastle Street Cleckheaton, celebrating Phelon & Moore's marvellous motorbikes, including the famous Panthers, known as "Cleckheaton Cats"
+In September 2021 we unveiled an information board on Horncastle Street Cleckheaton, celebrating Phelon & Moore's marvellous motorbikes, including the famous Panthers, known as "Cleckheaton Cats".
+It faces Cleckheaton's indoor market, on Home Bargains' car park, once the site of the factory.

 Spen Valley had hundreds of small pits, to mine the coal that powered the Industrial Revolution.
 Some were linked by little rail tracks, but little is left of them.
 If you're interested, read an article by Max Rathmell here, that tells you all about this hidden local history.